caseykneale/PickingALanguage2020/fieldnotes/revisitting_old_things/readme.md

 ## My Experience with Google's FooBar

-In the midst of scouring the internet for technical scouting programming languages I recieved a really weird offer.
+In the midst of scouring the internet durring a technical scouting excercise for new programming languages I recieved a really weird offer.
 I was switching from Haskell to Rust, and really googling some weird stuff.
 Google Search engine transformed, a question like "would you like to solve questions for Google?" dropped beneath my search bar.

 I thought it was a game, so I figured "sure, I can kill 20 minutes".
 I hit the "yes" button and was transported to another page.